Register of People with Significant Control (PSC) April 2016

 Company director and financial adviser for Park View Financial Services Ltd and a none shareholding director at John Clulow (Frames) Ltd,

 Chris has over 20 years’ experience as a primary headteacher in three schools, two in Derbyshire and the third in Nottinghamshire.
 Following early retirement from headship he worked with the Nottinghamshire NHS Healthy Schools team and then linked up as a school assessor with the national PSHE and pupil voice award scheme ‘Investors in Pupils’.
-Chris is now self-employed as an education consultant (part-time) and advise schools on a variety of pupil-based issues including the development of pupil voice and mediation/conflict resolution training.
+Chris is now self-employed as an education consultant (part-time) and advises schools on a variety of pupil-based issues including the development of pupil voice and mediation/conflict resolution training.

 Chris is passionate about personal development of pupils and throughout his career and beyond is always looking at ways to identify and remove any barriers that may impede their learning.